WPGC :

 Dean Griffith #1 (Dean Anthony) (Program Director & afternoons)

-Don 'Pee Wee' Reese (nights till AM sign-off)
+Don 'Pee Wee' Reese

 1963

 Harv Moore joins the station initially doing nights till AM sign-off, then moves to mornings in November, just days before the JFK assassination.
 In the aftermath of the tragedy, the station suspends regular programming through the funeral.
-Bob Raleigh #1 (Rolle Ferrar) joins the station for middays with the departure of Larry 'Barefoot Justice'.
+Bob Raleigh #1 (Rolle Ferreira) joins the station for middays with the departure of Larry 'Barefoot Justice'.
 Bob Howard rises to Vice President & General Manager.

 On Air line up: